questionlp/dotfiles/README.md

 ## Installation

 Clone this repository into a location of your choice, back up any existing Z Shell-related files mentioned under the Z Shell section above, and create symlinks in your home directory for each Z Shell-related files in the repository.

+The repository also includes a `.screenrc` file that includes a customized hardstatus line.
+You can create a symlink in your home directory to point to the file in the repository.